glue-viz/glue/doc/getting_started.rst

    Copying a subset definition to apply to another data set.

 What just happened?
-The selection in the image widget defined a region in latitude-longitude space.
-Since Glue knows that these quantities are linked to attributes in the catalog, it also knows how to filter items in the catalog based on this region of interest.
+The selection in the image widget defined a region in RA/Dec space.
+Since Glue knows that these quantities are linked to attributes in the catalog, it knows how to filter items in the catalog based on this region of interest.
 Copy/pasting the subset copies over the region of interest to the catalog and filters the catalog appropriately.